cytan299/tribahtinov/ponoko/README.md

 To see the design, you must zoom in because the stroke width is 0.01 mm as required by Ponoko.
 You have to delete the Copright layer before sending to Ponoko as well.
+The material that I chose for the mask is 3 mm Black Acrylic in P2 size.

 A drawing of my design is shown here
 ![Tri-Bahtinov drawing](https://github.com/cytan299/tribahtinov/blob/master/pics/tribahtinov_dwg.png)